derekchappell/Project_One/README.md

 Housing_vs_Stocks.head()
 ```

-## which one is more volatile ##
+## Which one is more volatile? ##

 ```
-#From the above graph vlatility appears to be the name of the game for the stock market.
+#From the above graph volatility appears to be the name of the game for the stock market.
 Lets double check.
 monthly_std = Housing_vs_Stocks.std()
 monthly_std_visule = (1 + monthly_std).cumprod()
 monthly_std_visule.hvplot.scatter(title= 'Volatility comparison')